simaopgt/simaopgt/README.md

 ---

 ## 🚀 What I’m Working On
+- Project Death Star: Architecting a large-scale distributed system, ensuring seamless cohesion and high-performance communication between multiple independent 'subsystems'—from 'bridge control' to 'superlaser operation'.
-- Developing the **Poker Planning App** in Jetpack Compose
+- Poker Planning App: Continuing development in Jetpack Compose.
-- Crafting scalable, maintainable Android solutions
+- Scalable Solutions: Crafting maintainable Android solutions for the galaxy.

 ---